Investigational mRNA Vaccine Induced Persistent Immune Response in Phase 1 Trial of Patients With Pancreatic Cancer

 To learn more about enrolling in the trial at MSK, call our Patient Access Service at 646-497-9070

 • One group will receive standard treatment, which is surgery followed by chemotherapy.
+This will be the control group.

-The Story of the Vaccine
+The Story of the mRNA Cancer Vaccine Study in Pancreatic Cancer

 What was the inspiration for using a vaccine against pancreatic cancer?